jpcercal/environment/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Make your changes
-4. Run the tests, adding new ones for your own code if necessary (`vendor/bin/phpunit -c phpunit.dist.xml`)
+4. Run the tests, adding new ones for your own code if necessary (`vendor/bin/phpunit`)
 5. Commit your changes (`git commit -am 'Added some feature'`)
 6. Push to the branch (`git push origin my-new-feature`)
 7. Create new Pull Request